semihakalin/semihakalin.github.io/_posts/2025-03-23-ELE124-Homework-1-Link.md

 ---
 <author_id>: <semih akalın>
 ---

----
-Here is the link to the github repo for the website and the folder which the homework is in: https://github.com/semihakalin/ELE124-Homeworks/tree/main/Homework_1
+Here is the link to the github repo for the folder which the homework is in: https://github.com/semihakalin/ELE124-Homeworks/tree/main/Homework_1
----

----
-toc: false
----
----
-comments: false
----